CircuitSetup/Remote/FUTABA.md

 ## Hardware

-This document contains information on buttons/switches as well as instructions on how to modify your Futaba remote control to work with the kit Control Board.
+This document contains information on buttons/switches as well as instructions on how to modify your Futaba remote control.

 ### Button/switch mapping